 Chris Cosentino

-Koast Maui - Wailea, HI
+Koast Maui - Kihei, HI

 In 2014, Cosentino opened Cockscomb, showcasing dishes inspired by San Francisco’s rich culinary and artistic history.
 In 2017 Cosentino expanded beyond the Bay Area with Jackrabbit in Portland, celebrating the Pacific Northwest’s rich history, ingredients, and artisans.
-Next, he opened Acacia House in the Napa Valley to rave reviews.
+Next, he opened Acacia House in Napa Valley to rave reviews.
 In 2019, Cosentino opened Rosalie Italian Soul in Houston, inspired by his great-grandmother and his Italian American upbringing.
-In 2023, Cosentino channeled his New England roots to revamp the menu at Nick’s Cove, updating classic dishes to create a delightful blend of East and West Coast fish houses at this West Marin destination.
-Next up, Cosentino is partnering with Cockscomb alums to open Koast, a celebration of local ingredients and coastal cuisine, in Wailea Village on the island of Maui.

 Cosentino wrote a James Beard Award nominated cookbook, Offal Good: Cooking from the Heart with Guts (2017), the seminal cookbook on offal.
-He also wrote Beginnings: My Way to Start a Meal in (2012), collaborated with Marvel to write Wolverine: In the Flesh (2013).
-Cosentino won BRAVO’s Top Chef Masters, earning over $140,000 for The Michael J. Fox Foundation.
-An avid cyclist, Chris Cosentino is on the advisory board of Chefs Cycle, an annual cycling event that raises funds for No Kid Hungry.
+He also wrote Beginnings: My Way to Start a Meal in (2012) and collaborated with Marvel to write Wolverine: In the Flesh (2013).
+Cosentino has also written for cycling magazines and is the Food & Culture Editor for Fausto.

 Hawaii Food & Wine Festival recognizes the use of diacritical markings in the modern orthography of Hawaiian language including the ‘okina [‘] or glottal stop, and the kahakō [ā] or macron.
 However, in order to ensure the best online experience for visitors to our website, these markings may be omitted throughout our site.
 We thank you for your understanding.